Icosa-dev/Alzipar-Dictionary/Rules/Morphology/VerbForms.md

 |   (V6)   |          I12a3a            |      Jai12a3a     |   To become X                   | Forma Transformativ    |
 |   (V7)   |          Ista12a3a         |      Jasta12a3a   |   To ask to do X                | Forma Kurjuż           |

+The first form can also act as an infinitive form.

 Beyond the past and present tense are the future and perfect tense which can be achieved by taking the past tense form and adding the "sa-" or "ma-" prefix respectively.

 Verbs (regular and irregular) can take on affixes such as: